 It would cost about $11 billion per year to provide the world with clean water.
 Again, that sounds like a lot.
 Let’s round up to $50 billion per year to provide the world with both food and water.
 Who has that kind of money?
 We do.

 Of course, we in the wealthier parts of the world don’t share the money, even among ourselves.
 Those in need of aid are right here as well as far away.
+Everyone could be given a Basic Income Guarantee for a fraction of military spending.

 But imagine if one of the wealthy nations, the United States for example, were to put $500 billion into its own education (meaning “college debt” can begin the process of coming to sound as backward as “human sacrifice”), housing (meaning no more people without homes), infrastructure, and sustainable green energy and agricultural practices.
 What if, instead of leading the destruction of the natural environment, this country were catching up and helping to lead in the other direction?